v-kydela/BotBlog/Blog - Adaptive Cards.md

 }
 ```

 The reason behind the name "submit action" becomes clear when an Adaptive Card contains input fields.
 A submit action is used to "submit" the information provided in the input fields by combining that information with anything already in the `data` property and sending it to the bot.
-Because a string cannot have properties added to it, you cannot use an `imBack` submit action in a card that contains input fields.
+Because a string cannot have properties added to it, you cannot use a string submit action in a card that contains input fields.
 If the submit action tries to combine the input fields with the `data` property and the `data` property is a string then the action will fail.

 When using the Bot Framework, clicking on a submit action will send a Bot Framework message activity to the bot.
-An `imBack` submit action will simply transfer its string data into the activity's `text` property.
-A `postBack` submit action has a somewhat more complicated process of populating the activity's `value` property while leaving the `text` property empty.
-Each input field in the card that sent the `postBack` will be represented as a property of that `value` object and the properties will be named according to each input field's ID.
-Any properties already in the `postBack` submit action's `data` property will also be present in the `value` object.
+A string submit action will simply transfer its string data into the activity's `text` property.
+An object submit action has a somewhat more complicated process of populating the activity's `value` property while leaving the `text` property empty.
+Each input field in the object submit action's card will be represented as a property of that `value` object and the properties will be named according to each input field's ID.
+Any properties already in the object submit action's `data` property will also be present in the `value` object.
 For example, you might have an Adaptive Card like this:

 ```json
 {